Explore

 Discussion Item

-Reconvene into open session to consider any remaining agenda items and to take action, if appropriate, regarding the items discussed in closed session.
+Reconvene into open session and take action, if appropriate, regarding the items discussed in closed session.

 Transportation Commission